frendsick/torth/docs/intrinsics.md

 ## ROT

-Rotate the top three items on the stack so that the third element moves to the top and the other two moves one spot deeper in the stack.
+Rotate the top three items on the stack so that the third element moves to the top and the other two move one spot deeper in the stack.

 `a b c -> c a b`